Beginning the School Year

 Ongoing Health Precautions

-All community members will pass through a check-in station at the beginning of the school day for additional screening for symptoms as necessary.
+All community members pass through a check-in station at the beginning of the school day for additional screening for symptoms as necessary.

 Personal Health and Travel